family expense trackerhome expensesshared workspacemonthly budgethisab app

 • Flat 302 Monthly Expenses

-Then decide who should be able to add entries.
-In Theobrowz, you can invite people as editors if they pay expenses, or viewers if they only need transparency.
+Then decide who should have access to the workspace.
+In Theobrowz, you can invite people to the workspace as editors if they pay expenses, or viewers if they only need transparency.
 This prevents the common problem where one person becomes the only keeper of the hisab.

 Use Simple Categories Without Overcomplicating It